GeekyBlessing/cloudops-ai/README.md

     end
 ```

-Every step appends an `AgentStep` to the incident's `agent_trace` with its own reasoning text — the report isn't a summary generated after the fact, it's the actual sequence of what each agent did and why, reconstructable from DynamoDB alone.
+Every step appends an `AgentStep` to the incident's `agent_trace` with its own reasoning text,the report isn't a summary generated after the fact, it's the actual sequence of what each agent did and why, reconstructable from DynamoDB alone.

 ## Terraform / Infrastructure